thin-edge/thin-edge.io/docs/src/understand/tedge-agent.md

 and to group the management operations into a single executable.
 :::

-Thin-edge agent acts as a device connector:
+%%te%% agent acts as a device connector:
 - listening to operation requests published on the MQTT bus
 - delegating the actual operations to the operating system or other components
 - reporting progress of the requests